 In 60 minutes of operation at maximum speed, this model reduced the AQI from 136 to 20, improving air quality by about 85%.

 This is not such a great result, but not too bad when considering that this room is larger than the recommended dimensions.

 I recently had the opportunity to test the Alen BreatheSmart FLEX air purifier, which gave much better results in rooms of the same dimensions.
 If you are interested in the details, I recommend you read the review on the Alen air purifier.

-The FIWOTTTDA is a medium-sized air purifier but with an motor power of only 42W.
+The FIWOTTTDA is a medium-sized air purifier with a motor power of only 42W.
 This is a big surprise and an interesting fact, especially considering that the FIWOTTTDA generates such ample airflow with this motor power.